 Related post: A Foodie’s Restaurant Guide To La Fortuna, Costa Rica

-I’ve never been to this soda, (typical low priced Costa Rican restaurant) but it is the talk of literally everyone in town.
+I’ve never been to Soda Rustica, (a soda is a typical low-priced Costa Rican restaurant) but it is the talk of literally everyone in town.
 It’s on my list for the next visit!
-No trip to Costa Rica is complete without eating some delicious rice, beans, and meat- so I’m excited to see how they deliver and I’ll update the post as needed.
+No trip to Costa Rica is complete without eating a traditional casado lunch, so I’m excited to see how they deliver and I’ll update the post as needed.

 Costa Rica Latin, Caribbean and International Foods

 This hidden gem in Jaco just came across my desk from a reader and while I haven’t had a chance to try it yet.
 It comes highly, highly recommended by someone who lives in the country (thanks Elton!).